iranopendata/catalog/spec.md

 ### category
 **REQUIRED**

-- `type: string`
+- `type: Array of string`

-Can be one of these values:
+An array of categories this dataset belongs to.
+The strings can be one of these values:

 - population
 - energy